 So, what does the future hold for the PQQ?

-Advantages of single stage procurement
+Advantages of single stage tendering

 Removing the PQQ stage allows companies to focus more effort on the tender stage of the process, which is more narrative-driven and focuses in on the contract in question rather than being data-driven, like the PQQ.
 As we know all too well, resource issues in firms can easily arise when having to undertake a complex bid in a short space of time.
-A single stage process should relieve some of the stress and time pressures for companies, meaning they stay interested and focused on tendering for the contract and produce the best quality bid possible, rather than having to undertake a lengthy bid process.
+A single stage process should relieve some of the stress and time pressures for potential contractors , meaning they stay interested and focused on tendering for the contract and produce the best quality bid possible, rather than having to undertake a lengthy bid process.
 It also allows a fully transparent process – currently there is the risk of delivering a successful PQQ and then encountering an ITT that has requirements far too complex for your company.

 It is also beneficial for evaluators who may have numerous bids to consider.
-The evaluation process is more streamlined and less administrative effort is generated, hopefully reducing the number of contracts delayed, suspended and even cancelled due to evaluation issues or possibly the submission of low quality bids.
+The evaluation process is more streamlined and less administrative effort is generated, hopefully reducing the number of contracts delayed, suspended and even cancelled due to evaluation issues or possibly the submission of low-quality bids.

 All the above should result in the authority receiving more high quality, competitive bids and the process itself should be both quicker and cost-effective.